-Anthony ‘Tony’ Compton Lundie was born on 20 February 1915 in Oakburn, Manitoba as the son of Cuthbert and Mrs. M. Compton Lundie of Duncan British Columbia.
+Anthony ‘Tony’ Compton Lundie was born on 20 February 1915 in Oakburn, Manitoba, the son of Cuthbert and Mrs. M. Compton Lundie of Duncan British Columbia.

 After completing his High School education on Vancouver Island, he found employment as a merchant clerk.
 And he was member of the Church of England.
 His sports were tennis, rugby and fishing and he read fiction and travel magazines.
 He was board member and organisator of sport clubs.